Johannine Comma: Priscillian of Avila

 Theodor Zahn calls this "the earliest quotation of the passage which is certain and which can be definitely dated (circa 380)", a view expressed by Westcott, Brooke, Metzger and others.

 Priscillian was probably a Sabellianist or Modalist Monarchian.
 Some interpreters have theorized that Priscillian created the Comma Johanneum.
 However, there are signs of the Comma Johanneum, although no certain attestations, even before Priscillian".
 And Priscillian in the same section references The Unity of the Church section from Cyprian.
 In the early 1900s the Karl Künstle theory of Priscillian origination and interpolation was popular: "The verse is an interpolation, first quoted and perhaps introduced by Priscillian (a.d.
 380) as a pious fraud to convince doubters of the doctrine of the Trinity."

 Another complementary early reference is an exposition of faith published in 1883 by Carl Paul Caspari from the Ambrosian manuscript, which also contains the Muratorian (canon) fragment.

 Edgar Simmons Buchanan, points out that the reading "in Christo Iesu" is textually valuable, referencing 1 John 5:7.

 The authorship is uncertain, however it is often placed around the same period as Priscillian.
 Karl Künstle saw the writing as anti-Priscillianist, which would have competing doctrinal positions utilizing the verse.
 Alan England Brooke notes the similarities of the Expositio with the Priscillian form, and the Priscillian form with the Leon Palimpsest.
 Theodor Zahn refers to the Expositio as "possibly contemporaneous" to Priscillian, "apparently taken from the proselyte Isaac (alias Ambrosiaster)".

 John Chapman looked closely at these materials and the section in Liber Apologeticus around the Priscillian faith statement "Pater Deus, Filius, Deus, et Spiritus sanctus Deus; haec unum sunt in Christo Iesu".
 Chapman saw an indication that Priscillian found himself bound to defend the comma by citing from the "Unity of the Church" Cyprian section.

 Council of Carthage, 484

 "The Comma ... was invoked at Carthage in 484 when the Catholic bishops of North Africa confessed their faith before Huneric the Vandal (Victor de Vita, Historia persecutionis Africanae Prov 2.82 [3.11]; CSEL, 7, 60)."
 The Confession of Faith representing the hundreds of Orthodox bishops included the following section, emphasizing the heavenly witnesses to teach luce clarius ("clearer than the light"):

-and
+, and Isidorus Mercator

 There are additional heavenly witnesses references that are considered to be from the same period as the Council of Carthage, including references that have been attributed to Vigilius Tapsensis who attended the Council.
 Raymond Brown gives one summary: